The following criteria for the provision of private access protection road marking applies.

 - The white bar marking is reserved for those sites where there is a persistent problem, with frequent obstruction of an access.

 - The lines are intended to deter drivers who would otherwise park across an access.
-Therefore they can be placed in residential streets with a high parking demand by non-residents eg. near shopping or commercial areas.
+They can be placed in residential streets with a high parking demand by non-residents, for example near shopping or commercial areas.
 They will not be used where parking obstruction is by neighbours.

-- Anyone who applies for this facility is required to provide evidence of dates, times, registration numbers and if relevant, police incident report numbers over at least a 4 week period.
+- Anyone who applies for this facility is required to provide a detailed reason for the application.

-If the work is agreed a charge of £45.00 per 5 metre line will apply .
-A cheque or postal order must be sent with each application made payable to Warwickshire County Council.
+- If the work is agreed a charge of £45 per five-metre line will apply (a cheque or postal order must be sent with each application made payable to Warwickshire County Council).

 The length of an ‘access marking’ extends about one-metre beyond each end of the length of a dropped kerb as long as this does not encroach in front of the neighbouring property.

 Please note that these markings have no legal standing.
 However, if a vehicle does park on them, the presence of the line would tend to support the offence of obstruction.